IlanSchindler/Ened-Project-5/README.md

 This is the code that was used in ENED 1120 Project 5.

-The project 5 assignment description is included in the repository.
+ENED (Engineering Education) 1120 was a required intro level engineering course.
+This project required us to build and program a robot capable of navigating a warehouse.
+The full assignment description is included in the repository.

 A video of the final robot performing the tasks can be watched here: https://youtu.be/5SFVOaWzkVg